Purnaiah: Administration

 After Tipu's death in 1799, he suppressed the revolting local chieftains who had become despots.

 Under Maharaja Krishnaraja Wodeyar III, Purnaiah started releasing cash allowances to mathas, temples, and dargahs, which had stopped under the Company rule after Tippu's death.
 He opened a judicial department to hear peoples' grievances.
 His public works have left a great legacy.
 About a nine-mile canal and several tanks were dug to supply drinking water to the city of Mysore.
 In honour of Richard Wellesley, the Governor-General of Bengal, a stone bridge was constructed across the river Kaveri connecting Srirangapattana with Kirangur.
 His work to improve agriculture was also acknowledged.

 A large number of public shelters open to locals and travellers were erected in the name of Krishnaraja Wodeyar III, which were known as "Dewan Purniah".

 Revenue administration was streamlined: the kingdom had a volatile border with incessant skirmishes, a legacy of the previous regime.
 Methodical land surveys were conducted; borders were notified; and the posts of shekdars, amaldars, and tehsildars (tax officers) were created, positions that are still in force throughout modern South Asia.

 Family

+The obverse depicts "Sardula," a mythological tiger, facing right with its right paw and tail raised, accompanied by Kannada inscriptions at the top.

 Purnaiah's family were devout followers of the Uttaradi Matha and the Dvaita philosophy of Madhvacharya.
 Religion and spirituality were very important to Purnaiah.
 He was a contemporary and disciple of Satyadharma Tirtha of the Uttaradi Matha.

 Purnaiah's great-great grandson was Sir P. N. Krishnamurti, a lawyer and the 16th dewan of Mysore.